Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Related Surveys

 \section{Related Surveys}

-In this section, we provide an overview on existing surveys in the fairness literature and their contents.
+In this section, we provide an overview of existing surveys in the fairness literature and their contents.
 This allows us to identify the knowledge gap filled by our survey.

-Mehrabi et al.~\cite{mehrabi2021survey} and Pessach and Shmueli~\cite{pessach2020algorithmic} provided an overview of bias and discrimination types, fairness definitions and metrics, bias mitigation methods, and existing datasets.
-For example, Pessach and Shmueli~\cite{pessach2020algorithmic,pessach2022review} listed the datasets and metrics used by 27 bias mitigation methods.
-A similar focus has been pursued by Dunkelau and Leuschel~\cite{dunkelau2019fairness}, who provided an extensive overview on fairness notions, available frameworks, and bias mitigation methods for classification problems.
+\citet{mehrabi2021survey} and \citet{pessach2020algorithmic} provided an overview of bias and discrimination types, fairness definitions and metrics, bias mitigation methods, and existing datasets.
+For example, \citet{pessach2022review} listed the datasets and metrics used by 27 bias mitigation methods.
+A similar focus has been pursued by \citet{dunkelau2019fairness}, who provided an extensive overview on fairness notions, available frameworks, and bias mitigation methods for classification problems.
 They moreover provided a classification of approaches for each type (i.e., pre-, in-, and post-processing).
-The most exhaustive categorization of bias mitigation methods, to date, has been conducted by Caton and Haas~\cite{caton2020fairness}, who also presented fairness metrics and fairness platforms.
+The most exhaustive categorization of bias mitigation methods, to date, has been conducted by \citet{caton2020fairness}, who also presented fairness metrics and fairness platforms.

-A detailed collection of prominent fairness definitions for classification problems is provided by Verma and Rubin~\cite{verma2018fairness}.
-Similarly, {\v{Z}}liobaite~\cite{zliobaite2015survey} surveyed measures for indirect discrimination for ML.
+A detailed collection of prominent fairness definitions for classification problems is provided by \citet{verma2018fairness}.
+Similarly, \citet{zliobaite2015survey} surveyed measures for indirect discrimination for ML.
+While these collections describe current metrics used to determine the fairness of ML models, \citet{hutchinson201950} drew parallels from fairness research in the 1960s and 1970s concerning test fairness, for education and hiring, to current advances.
+Similar to modern metrics and evaluation approaches, past work considered fairness with regards to individuals and groups, or the use of confusion matrix measures (Section~\ref{section:metrics}).

-In addition to the surveys on fairness metrics, Le Quy et al.~\cite{le2022survey} provided a survey with 15 frequently used datasets in fairness research.
+In addition to the surveys on fairness metrics, \citet{le2022survey} provided a survey with 15 frequently used datasets in fairness research.
 For each dataset, they described the available features and their relationships with sensitive attributes.

-Other surveys are concerned with fairness and consider the following perspectives: learning-based sequential decision algorithms~\cite{zhang2021fairness}, criminal justice~\cite{berk2018fairness}, graph representations~\cite{zhang2022fairness}, ML testing~\cite{zhang2020machine}, Software Engineering~\cite{soremekun2022software,chen2022fairness}, or Natural Language Processing~\cite{sun2019mitigating,blodgett2020language}.
+Other surveys are concerned with fairness and consider the following perspectives: learning-based sequential decision algorithms~\citep{zhang2021fairness}, criminal justice~\citep{berk2018fairness}, graph representations~\citep{zhang2022fairness}, ML testing~\citep{zhang2020machine}, Software Engineering~\citep{soremekun2022software,chen2022fairness}, or Natural Language Processing~\citep{sun2019mitigating,blodgett2020language}.